huBioinfo/CytoCommunity-Beta_v1.1.0/README.md

 ### Unsupervised CytoCommunity

+#### Prepare input data

-The example input data to the unsupervised learning mode of CytoCommunity is derived from a mouse brain MERFISH dataset generated in [2], including cell type label and cell spatial coordinate files for each sample/image, as well as an image name list file.
-These files can be found under the directory "Tutorial/Unsupervised/MERFISH-Brain_Input/".
+The example input data to the unsupervised learning mode of CytoCommunity is derived from a mouse brain MERFISH dataset generated in [2], including three types of files: (1) cell type label and (2) cell spatial coordinate files for each sample/image, as well as (3) an image name list file.
+These example input files can be found under the directory "Tutorial/Unsupervised/MERFISH-Brain_Input/".

+Note that the naming fashion of the three types of files cannot be changed when using your own data.
+These files should be named as "[image name]_CellTypeLabel.txt", "[image name]_Coordinates.txt" and "ImageNameList.txt".
+Here, [image_name] should be consistent with your customized image names listed in the "ImageNameList.txt".
+The "[image name]_CellTypeLabel.txt" and "[image name]_Coordinates.txt" list cell type names and cell coordinates (tab-delimited x/y) of all cells in an image, respectively.
+The cell orders should be exactly the same across the two files.

-Run the following steps in Windows Powershell or Linux Bash shell:
+#### Run the following steps in Windows Powershell or Linux Bash shell:

 #### 1. Use Step1 to construct KNN-based cellular spatial graghs and convert the input data to the standard format required by Torch.